stp-ngnm/tappy-bird/README.md

-you can change that in script the amount in script check configuration information for those details its used to addapt to potential price flux in run i have to see it retrain successfully; i havnt 05/05/26
+you can change that in script the amount in script check configuration information for those details its used to addapt to potential price flux in run i have to see it retrain successfully; i havnt yet and the ml is posted early but the logic mod is sound for sure 05/05/26

 this machine uses; depth chart, orderbook, and market rate snapshots to estimate execution price/potential dropage Before placing automatic market orders.